This White Balsamic Dressing Recipe gives life to any salad! I always have a batch ready to go in the refrigerator.

 Step 3: Slowly pour olive oil in a slow and steady stream while whisking quickly.

 Step 4: Chopped basil is added and seasoned with salt and pepper.
 The dressing is ready to be added to your favorite salad.

 Quick Tip - To make a single batch, whisk all ingredients in the same bowl as your salad greens for a quick toss.

 - Pour Olive Oil in slowly as you whisk to emulsify the dressing.
 If you fail to do this step your vinaigrette will be broken.

 - If you are ever measuring out honey, you know it sticks to everything.
 A little chef tip, microwave it for 10 seconds, and it will pour so easily.

 - Chopped basil should be added at the very end to preserve the freshness of the herb.

-- I love storing my homemade dressing in mason jars.
+- I love storing my homemade dressing in mason jars, like my Maple Dijon Vinaigrette.
 If they separate, I can give them an aggressive shake.